AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/model-3-overview.md

     }
     ```

-  See [this link](https://helpx.adobe.com/firefly/using/generative-expand.html)for more details about the capabilities available for expanding and filling images with Firefly Image Model 3.
+  See [this link](https://helpx.adobe.com/firefly/using/generative-expand.html) for more details about the capabilities available for expanding and filling images with Firefly Image Model 3.